-~80% gravel, one large HC category gravel climb to Oyama Eco Lodge will test the legs (11km @ 7-8%).
-The ride is a remote gravel adventure through lesser known camping areas and forest service roads on the Okanagan Thompson Plateau.
-Once the Oyama climb is complete, the remainder of the ride is challenging but not overly difficult.
-Hot summer weather in July and August can make this significantly more difficult, and water needs should be considered.
+~80% gravel, one large HC category gravel climb to Oyama Eco Lodge will test the legs (11km @ ~7½%).
+The ride is a remote gravel adventure through lesser-known camping areas and forest service roads on the Okanagan Thompson Plateau.
+Once the Oyama climb is complete, the remainder of the ride remains challenging but not too difficult.
+Hot summer weather in July and August can make this route significantly more difficult, and sufficient hydration is definitely something to consider.

 During the Ride:

 - Oyama Zipline 4.65km @ 6.6%, gravel climbs that is accessible during all seasons.

 - Oyama Lodge Climb 11.1km @ 7.4km, this is the full gravel climb segment to Oyama Eco Lodge.
 Fast times are under 1 hour.
 Climb gains 825m and is only accessible by bike in the summer months.